Skip to main content

 What are the consequences of a domestic violence charge in Ohio?

 The state of Ohio takes domestic violence very seriously.
-Not only can people found guilty of the charge face steep penalties, but the victims of domestic violence are also granted extensive rights to protect themselves from the defendant.
+Not only can individuals found guilty of the charge face steep penalties, but the victims of domestic violence are also granted extensive rights to protect themselves from the defendant.

-What counts as a domestic violence charge in Ohio?
+What Counts as a Domestic Violence Charge in Ohio?

 • Current or former spouses